datanav/docs/technical/webcrm-businessnxt.rst

      - "string"

-Webcrm Organisations to Businessnxt Address
+WebCRM Organisations to Businessnxt Address
 -------------------------------------------
-Every Webcrm Organisations will be synchronized with a Businessnxt Address.
+Every WebCRM Organisations will be synchronized with a Businessnxt Address.

-Once a link between a Webcrm Organisations and a Businessnxt Address is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Organisations and a Businessnxt Address is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Organisations and a Businessnxt Address:
+The following properties are synchronized between a WebCRM Organisations and a Businessnxt Address:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Organisations Property
+   * - WebCRM Organisations Property
      - Businessnxt Address Property
      - Businessnxt Data Type
    * - OrganisationName